kbajdzienko/Phosphoproteomics/Krzysztof's Wishes.md

 - [x] histograms -> rewrite from counts to density
 - [x] Profile plot -- all peaks by Accession.

-- [ ] plots: clustering of dynamic phosphorylation profiles, Functional Categories of Regulated Phosphoproteins (please check F1000 :Fig3 and Fig4, Global, in vivo, and site-specific phosphorylation dynamics in signaling networks.)
+- [ ] plots: clustering of dynamic phosphorylation profiles
+- [ ] plots: Functional Categories of Regulated Phosphoproteins (please check F1000 :Fig3 and Fig4, Global, in vivo, and site-specific phosphorylation dynamics in signaling networks.)
 - [ ] PCA (with loadings)
 - [ ] Volcano plot (p-val/fold change)
-- [ ] Pareto and Auto scaling + intensity profile (like in Metaboanalyst)
+- [x] Pareto and Auto scaling + intensity profile (like in Metaboanalyst)
-- [ ] Reshape the quality check table
+- [x] Reshape the quality check table
 - [ ] for future: import profile for MaxQuant output to PDA workflow

 #### FIX: